MicrosoftDocs/azure-media-services/media-services/latest/includes/low-latency-supported-encryption-types.md

 | Dash             | CMAF             |                                                         | AES             | (format=mpd-time-cmaf,encryption=cbc) |
 |                  |                  |                                                         | CENC (PlayReady or Widevine)	(format=mpd-time-cmaf,encryption=cenc)

-HLS/CMAF + FairPlay (including HEVC/H.265) is supported on the following devices:
+HLS/CMAF + FairPlay (including HEVC/H.265) should enable both Dash and HLS protocols, and is supported on the following devices:

 - iOS 11 or later.
 - iPhone 8 or later.